-Occupation contracts are the new form of tenancy agreement which set out the rights and responsibilities of the parties.
-These will replace most assured shorthold tenancies and licences to occupy.
-They will be referred to as contracts and not tenancies.
-The parties to the occupation contract will be known as the landlord and contract-holder.
-The property will be known as the dwelling.
+Occupation contracts set out the rights and responsibilities of the parties.
+These have replaced most assured shorthold tenancies and licences to occupy.
+They are referred to as contracts and not tenancies.
+The parties to the occupation contract are known as the landlord and contract-holder.
+The property is known as the dwelling.
 There are two types of occupation contracts: 1) Standard; and 2) Secure.

-Secure occupation contracts are intended for use by community landlords, as a result, we will be focusing on standard occupation contracts which are to be used by private landlords.
+Secure occupation contracts are intended for use by community landlords.
+We focus on standard occupation contracts which are used by private landlords.

-Almost all tenancies and licences will be occupation contracts where:
+Almost all tenancies and licences are occupation contracts where:

-• The contract is granted to at least one individual (who must be 18 or over)
+• The contract is granted to at least one individual (who must be 18 or over); and